Habrador/Unity-Programming-Patterns/README.md

 # Game programming patterns in Unity

-*If you came here from Unity Tutorials, I've not finished the process to move all code to GitHub, so have patience*

 A collection of programming patterns in Unity, mainly from the book [Game Programming Patterns](http://gameprogrammingpatterns.com).
 These are very useful to better organize your Unity project as the game grows.
 You don't have to use them - you should see them as tools in your toolbox.
 Some patterns, such as Update, Game Loop, Component, are already been built-in into Unity so you are already using them!

 Programming patterns can be divided into the following groups:
 1. **Architectural patterns.** One example is the MVC (Model-View-Controller).
 2. **Design patterns.** Are more specific than architectural patterns, such as the Singleton.
 3. **Anti-patterns.** Are a collection of patterns that many programmers are using to solve problems even though they shouldn't use them because they are ineffective solutions to a problem.
-Once example is a God object, most likely called GameController where you collect everything you might need.
+One example is a "God object," most likely called GameController where you collect everything you might need to make the game work.
+The problem with such as class is that it will grow in size, which will make it more difficult to maintain, and it will also be difficult to debug because the code doesn't belong together.

 Patterns from the book Game Programming Patterns: